Sharp decay rate for the damped wave equation with convex-shaped damping: Introduction

-Then the damped wave equation \eqref{DWaveT2} is stable at rate $t^{-1+\frac{2}{2\beta+7}}$. \end{thm} \begin{rem} As a comparison, if $a(z)=a(x)$ depends only on one direction (supported on the vertical strip $\omega$) and is locally H\"older of order $\beta$ near $\partial\omega$, the optimal stable rate is $t^{-1+\frac{1}{\beta+3}}$ (see \cite{Kl}\cite{DKl}) which is worse than $t^{-1+\frac{2}{2\beta+7}}$.
+\begin{rem} As a comparison, if $a(z)=a(x)$ depends only on one direction (supported on the vertical strip $\omega$) and is locally H\"older of order $\beta$ near $\partial\omega$, the optimal stable rate is $t^{-1+\frac{1}{\beta+3}}$ (see \cite{Kl}\cite{DKl}) which is worse than $t^{-1+\frac{2}{2\beta+7}}$.
 Our result provides examples that, with the same local H\"older regularity, smaller damped regions better stabilize the wave equation.
 To the best knowledge of the author, Theorem \ref{Thm:main} also provides the first example where not only the vanishing order of the damping can affect the stable rate, but also the shape of the boundary of the damped region.